tkuchiki/chef-set-metadata/README.md

-chef-depends
+chef-set-metadata
 ============

-Append "depends" to a metadata.rb
+Append "depends" and "name" to a metadata.rb

 ## Example

+### depends

 ~~~~
 $ tree ./cookbooks